-A broken life line might seem concerning because it doesn’t seem normal.
+A broken life line might seem concerning because it doesn’t appear in the normal form.
 The first line a person typically looks at on the palm is the line of life.
-It is also frequently the most prominent line on the palm as it arcs around the mount of Venus, reaching somewhere near the wrist.
+It is also frequently the most prominent line on the palm as it arcs around the mount of Venus, (ball of the thumb) reaching somewhere near the wrist.
 The line of life is not an indicator of longevity.
-What it does reveal, however, is the quality of your life.
+What it does reveal, however, is the quality and change in life.

 To judge how a person manages their world; we observe the condition of the line.
 Ideally, it is well-defined without deviations or markings.
 In the present day, however, that is not likely to occur due to busy and demanding lives.
 The line of life also indicates the subjects’ physical strength and health during various periods of life.

-If the line continues actively after the break, it shows the usual flow of things is resumed.
+When a line continues actively after the break, it shows the usual flow of things is resumed, indicating a positive transition.
 If not, look for a bridge line (often very faint) that connects to the fate line.
-In many cases, the fate line acts as a life line to support a change in a new direction.
+In many cases, the fate line acts as a life line to support the shift in the new direction.

 Also, see if there are sister lines on one or both sides of the broken life line; these lines give support to an otherwise uncertain period.
 A line on the inside of the life line would show family support and on the outside from a non-related source.
 If the break happens to overlap another part of the line, it often indicates a planned change.